sumohammed/Remind/README.md

 =
 Todo implements all the essential features of a collaborative task management app.
-Track your tasks with a simple todo list.
-GTD system (Getting Things Done) for personal productivity and time management
+Track your tasks with a simple todo list.Get things done for personal productivity and time management

 Installation
 =